totaling upwards of eight billion.

 Devastating natural disasters like floods, storms, and droughts are being brought on by rising emissions and temperatures.

-burgeoning population, industrialization, and increased urbanisation have brought us dangerously close to climatic emergency.
+A burgeoning population, industrialization, and increased urbanisation have brought us dangerously close to a climatic emergency.

 The good news is that between 1970 and 2019, the number of deaths has decreased by approximately three times thanks to better early warning systems and disaster management.